 A TLS status display would either be based on experiences from the past, which do not allow any inferences about future connections, or it would check shortly before actually sending, whether TLS occurs, which can also quickly change due to a technical error or an attack.
 We are therefore convinced that a TLS status display is dubious, constituting a false sense of security.

 If you would like to ensure that your emails are guaranteed only to be sent when an encrypted transport route actually occurs, you can activate our TLS-sending guarantee.
-The guarantee can be activated at the click of a button in the Settings of your account via My account under Transport route encryption.
+The guarantee can be activated at the click of a button in the Settings of your account via under Transport route encryption.

 If you activate the TLS-sending guarantee, we guarantee to only send your emails when a message can be transported with encryption.
 If secure sending over an encrypted connection is not possible, transfer of the email will not occur, and you will receive a notification from us.
 Therefore, if unauthorised third parties attack a secure connection wanting to force an unencrypted connection, we prevent sending.